 In 2004, the Central European and Baltic countries joined the European Union as new members.
 The Prague office seeks to strengthen liberal forces, both political and intellectual, in the region.
 Our project office particularly supports the 4liberty.eu network, which serves as a centre of competence and a platform for dialogue.

-From Czech - Polish dispute concerning Turów mining complex over the election of a new Polish Ombudsman to President Duda´s visit in Turkey: In his monthly newsletter, our guest contributor Dr. Milosz Hodún gives us regular updates about all current developments you need to know about Poland.
+From persistent humanitarian crisis at the Polish-Belarusian border over possible Polexit to the most beautiful house in the world: In his monthly newsletter, our guest contributor Dr. Milosz Hodun gives us updates about current news, events and all other things you need to know about Poland.

 A New Vision for Europe: Where Should the EU Be Heading?